x = "Hello\nNick"

 str_detect(x, fixed("."))[1]
 FALSE TRUE

-It’s a good idea to call fixed on any pattern that doesn’t contain regex metacharacters, because it communicates to the reader that you’re not using regex, it helps to prevent bugs, and it provides a small speed boost.
+Make it a habit to call fixed anytime you use a pattern that doesn’t contain regex metacharacters.
+Doing so communicates to the reader that you’re not using regex, prevents bugs, and makes your code more efficient.

 Replacing part of a string is a common string processing task.
 For instance, quantitative data often contain non-numeric characters such as commas, currency symbols, and percent signs.
 These must be removed before converting to numeric data types.
 Replacement and removal go hand-in-hand, since removal is equivalent to replacing part of a string with the empty string "".